Nigel White Counselling

 Every counselling partnership is different, but here are the kind of things I do in sessions -

-My work takes into account the way our nervous system is wired - how we get stuck in over-alert or shutdown after past trauma .
+My work takes into account the way our nervous system is wired - how we get stuck in over-alert or shutdown after past difficulties or trauma .
 The nervous system needs safety in order to recover and heal.
-Helping each person find their own experience of safety is an important part of my work.
+Helping each person find their own experience of safety is an important part of our work.

 The development of my approach